rogan-templer/pokedex/README.md

 This is a project to set up a webpage that will show list of 150 different Pokemon.
 A user will then be able to navigate to individual pokemon pages by clicking on their name and on the new page obtain further information about that pokemon.

 ## To get started

-Run the following scripts in your terminal:
+Clone this repository to your machine then run the following scripts in your terminal:

 ```
 npm install